What is Liquidation?

 The liquidation process typically unfolds in several stages.
 First, a trader opens a leveraged position by depositing collateral and borrowing additional funds.
 As market prices move, the value of their position fluctuates.
 If losses accumulate and the collateral-to-debt ratio drops below the maintenance margin requirement (commonly 5-10% depending on the platform), the exchange triggers automatic liquidation.

 During liquidation, the platform sells the trader's assets at market price to repay the borrowed funds.
 The remaining balance—if any—goes to the trader after fees and interest are deducted.
-If the liquidation sale doesn't cover the full debt, the trader may face additional losses.
+If the liquidation sale doesn't cover the full debt, the trader may face additional losses known as "negative equity" or "shortfall."
 Some platforms maintain an insurance fund to cover these "bad debts," but traders should never assume they're protected.

-Modern exchanges use real-time monitoring to identify liquidation risks.
-Some platforms offer "liquidation price" warnings and allow traders to add more collateral (called "topping up") to avoid forced closure.
+Modern exchanges use real-time monitoring and sophisticated algorithms to identify liquidation risks before they occur.
+Some platforms offer "liquidation price" warnings and allow traders to add more collateral (called "topping up" or "margin call response") to avoid forced closure.
+Advanced platforms also implement partial liquidations, where only a portion of the position is closed to bring the account back into compliance, rather than liquidating the entire position at once.

 Why Liquidation Matters

 Liquidation is a critical risk in leveraged trading.
 It represents the intersection of opportunity and danger—leverage can amplify profits, but it equally amplifies losses.
 Understanding liquidation mechanics is essential for risk management.
-It's also important for market dynamics: large liquidations can cascade, creating sudden price movements as multiple positions are forcibly closed simultaneously.
+It's also important for market dynamics: large liquidations can cascade, creating sudden price movements as multiple positions are forcibly closed simultaneously in what's known as a "liquidation cascade" or "liquidation waterfall."

 For platforms, liquidation prevents systemic risk.
 Without this mechanism, traders could accumulate losses they couldn't repay, destabilizing the entire lending ecosystem.
-For traders, liquidation is the ultimate downside scenario—complete loss of their initial deposit plus potential additional liability.
+For traders, liquidation is the ultimate downside scenario—complete loss of their initial deposit plus potential additional liability in cases of severe market volatility.

 Real-World Example